 3. Myelofibrosis

-People can have neutropenia without an increased risk of infection.
+People can have neutropenia without a higher risk of infection.
 This is known as benign neutropenia.

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.